AzizRom17/Car_classification/README.md

 * Encoded categorical features.

 ## EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.
-Below are a few highlights from the pivot tables.
+Below are a few highlights from the reduced data distribution.

 ![alt text](https://github.com/AzizRom17/Car_classification/blob/main/pca.png)
 ![alt text](https://github.com/AzizRom17/Car_classification/blob/main/t-sne.png)